-My family has been traveling annually to the area around Cancun, Mexico for the past twenty years.
-There are many wonderful things about visiting this area of the world.
+My family has been traveling annually to the area around Cancun, Mexico, for the past twenty years.
+There are many wonderful things about visiting this area of the world, and you can find a list of my favorites here.
 One of our favorites has been being exposed to and safely interacting with magnificent sea turtles.
 These beauties quickly became one of my favorite sea animals with their grace and peaceful nature.

 Table of Contents

 May through July is the mating season, and you can book tours to glimpse this during diving tours around Isla Mujeres.
 The Carey Dive Center runs turtle mating dives.

 How Can I See an Adult Sea Turtle Onshore in Cancun?

 Female sea turtles come onshore to eastern Mexican beaches from May through September.
 All seven species of sea turtles are in danger of extinction because of poaching, habit destruction, death by the rubbish in our oceans, and inadvertent capture in fishing nets.
 Sea turtles spend most of their lives in the ocean, only being on shore at their birth and laying eggs.
 Being on the sand can be one of the most dangerous periods of the turtles’ lives as they are exposed to predators and poachers.
 Naturally, only one or two eggs out of one thousand will become adult sea turtles.